-Tags are added to calls to associate data about a caller and their context with the call, are used as filters on call agents & buyers to determine routing, and are included in reports for the analysis of phone calls.
+Tags are added to calls to associate data about a caller and their context with the call.
+Tags are used as filters for call agents & Buyers to determine routing, and are included in reports for the analysis of phone calls.

 Reporting in Retreaver includes all call tags that have been associated with a call, and to view the tags simply open the Call Log, drill down on the call_uuid for an individual call, or export a call report including Tags as a column.

 Retreaver provides commonly used tags out of the box but also give you the freedom of creating your own tags allowing for more control and customization over your routing efforts.
 Tags have a wide variety of properties that are covered in our guide on Tag Types and Operators.

 Five ways to tag a call with data

 Tags may be added to a call before, during and after a call.
 Ways to tag a call with data are:

 The simplest way to add data to a call is to tag the number that is being called.
 When you add or edit a static number, open the Tag Wizard and add Tags.